tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * We must be careful about this syntax, as it only forwards `2300` gas.
 Since that's enough to complete our function, we're okay.
 Otherwise, we'd have to add `.call` right before `.value()`, but that syntax doesn't protect against reentrancy attacks, so we'd need to be very careful about modifying the state of our contract in that case.

 Make sure your contract compiles and matches the [solution](Activities/05-Ins_Martian_Market/Solved/MartianMarket.sol).
-The next activity includes a frontend that expects the same ABI.
+The next activity includes a front end that expects the same ABI.

 Voila!
-Now it's time for the students to build out the same system.
+Now it's time for students to build out the same system.

 ### 6. Student Do: Building the MartianMarket (20 min)